 Egg - The egg is the binder in this in addition to the grated parmesan cheese.

 Shredded Zucchini - You can't taste it and it gives a lot of moisture to the meatballs.

 Shredded Mozzarella Cheese - You can also use a blend of Italian cheese.

-Keto Marinara Sauce - I like to make my own but any tomato sauce without added sugar is fine.
+Keto Marinara Sauce - I like to make my own but any pasta sauce or tomato sauce without added sugar is fine.

 Spices - I prefer to use dried onion, garlic, and basil in these.
 You can use Italian seasoning in place of the basil if you prefer the flavor of that.

 Step One: I just dump all the ingredients in a large mixing bowl and mix it by hand.
 In the photo above you can see all the different layered ingredients for the low carb meatballs in my meatball parmesan.
 For a bowl of raw meat, it looks pretty nice.